 Your sanctuary is beginning to look more like the last place you want to be.
-Take the time to organize and clean your master bedroom with this step-by-step tutorial.
-Cleaning and organizing your master bedroom will give you back a peaceful night's rest.
+Take the time to organize and clean your primary bedroom with this step-by-step tutorial.
+Cleaning and organizing your primary bedroom will give you back a peaceful night's rest.

-- Clean the ceiling fan in the master bedroom.
+- Clean the ceiling fan in the primary bedroom.

 Dust the fan and fan blades.
 You may need to use a gentle cleanser like Murphy’s Oil soap mixed with water and a cleaning cloth.
 Take down light fixtures and gently wash and dry them before replacing.

-Take the chance now to inventory the furniture, bedding, and decorations in the master bedroom.
+- Inventory primary bedroom changes.
+Take the chance now to inventory the furniture, bedding, and decorations in the primary bedroom.
 Make a list of items that may need to be replaced or updated.
 Next time someone needs a gift idea, or you find a surplus in your household budget, you'll have your list ready.

 - Either do the closets first or save them for last.
 Don't try to get started decluttering in the middle.
 You might get distracted and end up with nothing done.